jQSfire125/CreditCard/README.md

 This is a classification project.

 It is recommended to use Area Under the Precision-Recall Curve (AUPRC) to measure accuracy because the classes are so unbalanced.
 Even though Area Under Receiver Operating Characteristic (AUROC) is more common, it is not recommended for highly unbalanced classification.
+AUPRC was used as the metric to measure performance in the cross-validation our models.

-The best results were obtained using a Extreme Gradient Boosting algorithm.
-The AUPRC of the best model was **XXXXX**.
+The best results were obtained using an Adaptive Boosting Trees algorithm (adaboost).
+The F1 score of the best model was **0.8506** as measured on the validation set.
+F1 is the harmonic mean of Precision and Recall.

 Credit card fraud increases costs for everyone and machine learning techniques can help flag fraudulent transactions and lower costs for banks, merchants and their customers.